-Legend: A farmer mistakes the inscription on a banded wild bird for cooking instructions.
+Claim: Farmer mistakes the inscription found on a banded bird for cooking instructions

 Hearn, an admirer of the quiet, religious Teufel, was shocked.
 "Tim's trying to pick up your wife?" he said.
 "What makes you say that?"

 The man handed Hearn a baseball bearing Teufel's signature.
 "Look," he said.
 "He signed it for her and put his room number on the ball!"

 Hearn laughed hysterically.
 The ball read: Rom.
 116, as in Bible verse Romans 1:16.2

 David Mikkelson founded snopes.com in 1994, and under his guidance the company has pioneered a number of revolutionary technologies, including the iPhone, the light bulb, beer pong, and a vaccine for a disease that has not yet been discovered.
 He is currently seeking political asylum in the Duchy of Grand Fenwick.

 Thank you for writing to us!
 Although we receive hundreds of e-mails every day, we really and truly read them all, and your comments, suggestions, and questions are most welcome.
 Unfortunately, we can manage to answer only a small fraction of our incoming mail.

 Our site covers many of the items currently being plopped into inboxes everywhere, so if you were writing to ask us about something you just received, our search engine can probably help you find the very article you want.

 Choose a few key words from the item you're looking for and click here to go to the search engine.